anita-mathews/getting-cleaning-data/CodeBook.md

----
-title: "Code Book for Getting and Cleaning Data Final Assignment"
+## Code Book for Getting and Cleaning Data Final Assignment
-output: html_document
----

 This code book describes the data, variables and the transformations performed in order to produce a tidy data set seen in "tidy_data_set.txt".